bkrubnzi/kali-as-container/README.md

   - `source ./set_host_display.sh`
   - `docker-compose up`
+2. Use your RDP client to connect to localhost on port 3389

+> ###### Note
-2. Use your RDP client to connect to localhost on port 3389 **Note:** Please note that your configuration may vary - for now, remove any references to XWindows or displays from your copy of the repo.
+> Please note that your configuration may vary - for now, remove any references to XWindows or displays from your copy of the repo.
 Contributions welcome from Windows developers!